LinuxAtDuke/Intro-To-Linux/README.md

 **nano / pico**

-Nano, as found on linux, or Pico as found on Mac OS and other proprietary systems, are nearly identical text editors and are a great editing tool for those new to UNIX.
+Nano, as found on Linux, or Pico as found on Mac OS and other proprietary systems, are nearly identical text editors and are a great editing tool for those new to UNIX.
 It has a handy command reference displayed which shows common commands, making it more intuitive than vi/vim.

 *Useful Keys:*